 b.
 Using the results from step 1, average the present value of cost for the CTE (65) scenarios and divide by the current guaranteed value.
 For the Jth cell, denote this value by FJ.
 Similarly, average the present value of the margin offset revenue for the same subset of scenarios and divide by account value.
 For the Jth cell, denote this value by GJ.

 c.
-Extract the corresponding pre-calculated factors.
+Extract the corresponding precalculated factors.
 For each cell, calibrate to the published tables by defining a “model adjustment factor” (denoted by asterisk) separately for the “cost” and “margin offset” components:

-FJ * fFJ and GJ* gGJ
+FJ*=f(θ)FJ and GJ*=g(θ)GJ

-Execute “product specific” cash-flow projections using the documented assumptions and prepackaged scenarios for the same set of representative cells.
+Execute “product specific” cash-flow projections using the documented assumptions and scenarios from the prescribed generator for the same set of representative cells.
 Here, the company should model the actual product design.
 Rank (order) the sample distribution of results for the present value of net cost.
 Determine those scenarios that comprise CTE (65).

 Using the results from step d, average the present value of cost for the CTE (65) scenarios and divide by the current guaranteed value.
 For the Jth cell, denote this value by FJ.
 Similarly, average the present value of margin offset revenue for the same subset of scenarios and divide by account value.
 For the Jth cell, denote this value by GJ.

-To calculate the CTE amount for the specific product in question, the company should implement the Alternative Methodology as documented, but use FJ FJ* in place of F and GJ GJ* instead of G. The same R factors as appropriate for the product evaluated in step 1 shall be used for this step (i.e., the product used to calibrate the cash-flow model).
+To calculate the reserve for the specific product in question, the company should implement the Alternative Methodology as documented, but use FJ×FJ* in place of F and GJ×GJ* instead of G. The same R factors as appropriate for the product evaluated in step 1 shall be used for this step (i.e., the product used to calibrate the cash-flow model).

 9. Adjusting GC for Mortality Experience

 The factors that have been developed for use in determining GC assume male mortality at 100% of the 1994 Variable Annuity MGDB ALB Mortality Table.
-Companies electing to use the Alternative Methodology that have not conducted an evaluation of their mortality experience shall use these factors.
-Other companies should use the procedure described below to adjust for the actuary’s Prudent Estimate of mortality.
-The development of Prudent Estimate mortality shall follow the requirements and guidance of Section 12.
+Females use a 5-year age setback.
+Companies electing to use the Alternative Methodology that have not conducted an evaluation of their mortality experience shall use these factors, or shall adjust the factors using the methodology below to apply the mortality defined in Section 11.C. for products without VAGLB.
+Other companies should use the procedure described below to adjust for the actuary’s prudent estimate of mortality.
+The development of prudent estimate mortality shall follow the requirements and guidance of Section 11.
 Once a company uses the modified method for a block of business, the option to use the unadjusted factors is no longer available for that part of its business.
 In applying the factors to actual in-force business, a five-year age setback should be used for female annuitants.

 a.
-Develop a set of mortality assumptions based on Prudent Estimate.
-In setting these assumptions, the actuary shall be guided by the definition of Prudent Estimate and the principles discussed in Sections 11 and 12.
+(This step only applies to companies which have conducted an evaluation of their mortality experience).
+Develop a set of mortality assumptions based on prudent estimate assumptions.
+In setting these assumptions, the actuary shall be guided by the definition of prudent estimate and the principles discussed in Sections 10 and 11.

 b.
-Calculate two sets of net single premiums (NSP) at each attained age: one valued using 100% of the 1994 Variable Annuity MGDB Age Last Birthday (ALB) Mortality Table (with the aforementioned five-year age setback for females) and the other using prudent estimate mortality.
+Calculate two sets of NSPs at each attained age: one valued using 100% of the 1994 Variable Annuity MGDB Age Last Birthday (ALB) Mortality Table (with the aforementioned five-year age setback for females), one valued using the appropriate percentage of the 2012 IAM Basic Table with projection scale G2 Age Last Birthday (ALB) for companies that have not established a prudent estimate mortality assumption, and one using prudent estimate mortality if that has been established by the company.
 These calculations shall assume an interest rate of 3.75% and a lapse rate of 7% per year.